Titan-OP/Spambot/README.md

 ```
-If you are taking code from this repository without a fork, then atleast give credits to our hardwork. ❤️
+If you are taking code from this repository without a fork, then atleast give credits to our hardwork & star to this repo. ❤️
 ```